stacs-srg/valipop/docs/usage/guides/java.md

 ## 2. Installation

-To run Valipop with Java, you only need the Valipop JAR file.
-However we will be running Valipop with some sample configuration which needs to be installed separately.
+To run ValiPop with Java, you only need the ValiPop JAR file.
+However we will be running ValiPop with some sample configuration which needs to be installed separately.

 ### 2.1.
 Installing the JAR file

-You can install the latest Valipop JAR file from [the releases page](https://github.com/Daniel5055/valipop/releases).
+You can install the latest ValiPop JAR file from [the releases page](https://github.com/Daniel5055/valipop/releases).

 To verify that the JAR file is working, navigate to the directory it is in and run the following command